jmettraux/aachen/src/aaa__title_page.md

 ${NAME_CAP} is a set of tabletop role playing rules targetting a low-fantasy Europe between the Dark Ages and AD 1100.

-It's taking inspiration from Gallant & Bold from John Grümph and Stars Without Number from Kevin Crawford.
+It's taking inspiration from Gallant & Bold by John Grümph and Stars Without Number by Kevin Crawford.

 Design Decisions: